imjamesku/gatsby-minimal-blog-starter/README.md

 1.  **Create a Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the default starter.
+    Use the Gatsby CLI to create a new site, specifying the blog starter.

     ```shell
-    # create a new Gatsby site using the default starter
+    # create a new Gatsby site using the blog starter
     gatsby new my-blog https://github.com/imjamesku/gatsby-blog-starter.git
     ```